 Having spent a lot of time in bookstores looking for items of a niche appeal I don’t have to imagine the delight experienced by librarian Gabrielle Dean when late last year she stumbled upon what is thought to be only the sixth extant copy of Symonds’s little dry run.
 Dean is William Kurrelmeyer Curator of Rare Books and Manuscripts at JHU’s Sheridan Libraries.
 The item, at an antiquarian seller’s website, also included two letters: the first a one-page presentation missive to Sir Richard Francis Burton, whom Symonds had met; the second, Burton’s four-page reply.

 The book and bonus were listed by at least mid October, asking price: $45,000.
-Time to consult the Sheridan’s accessions balance.
+Time to check the Sheridan’s accessions fund balance.
 To think that it might slip into a private collection…

 To say that Dean stumbled upon the Symonds listing is no distortion.
 She wasn’t looking for the book at all but rather was searching the web for examples of his handwriting to confirm an inscription in another of his books.
 And that task was in the course of preparing an exhibition at JHU to be, mm…, mounted by the school’s John Addington Symonds Project, which is nourished by both Dean and Shane Butler.
 The exhibition hauls Symonds from the 19th century to the 21st via the now-obligatory Q-word under the title Queer Connections: The Library of John Addington Symonds, which still is on display through March 13 of this year.